A-G-F/ML-Scripts/Services/README.md

-##Data-URI to clipboard or file
+#Data-URI to clipboard or file

-These services make the power of Rodney Rehms [datauri.php](https://gist.github.com/rodneyrehm/1372758/) available as a System service in Finder and other native (not Java!) applications with integrated file browser.
+These services make the power of [Rodney Rehms datauri.php](https://gist.github.com/rodneyrehm/1372758/) available as a System service in Finder and other native applications with integrated file browser.

-When you have Developer Tools installed, use **Data-URI to clipboard**, otherwise create a textfile next to the selected image with **Data-URI to file**.
+When you have [Xcode](https://developer.apple.com/xcode/) installed, use **Data-URI to clipboard**, otherwise create a textfile next to the selected image with **Data-URI to file**.

-To install a service, just double click it.

-####Download and install datauri.php with Terminal

-Use [our Gist](https://gist.github.com/A-G-F/972441b645ff5e57cd05/raw/a461e8793d1d80e4d30f6ec7d280a173a70fc152/datauri.php) to download and install easily:
-In Terminal type
-`cd /usr/bin`
-and hit enter.

-Then type or paste
-`sudo curl -L -o 'datauri.php' 'https://gist.github.com/A-G-F/972441b645ff5e57cd05/raw/a461e8793d1d80e4d30f6ec7d280a173a70fc152/datauri.php'`
-and hit enter.
-You will be asked for your administrator password to grant permission for downloading to that directory.
-Type it (will not be visible) and hit enter.

-Then type or paste
-`chmod ugo+rx /usr/bin/datauri.php`
-and hit enter.
-This makes the file executable as a Terminal command.

-####Download and install datauri.php with Applescript
+###Downloads and installs datauri.php on first run

-If you are not familiar with using the Terminal, open **[download datauri if needed.scpt](https://github.com/A-G-F/ML-Scripts/blob/master/Services/download%20datauri%20if%20needed.scpt)** and click on "execute".
-The script then checks if datauri.php is installed and installs it as executable if not present.
+No need for the manual install procedure anymore: For those not familiar with using the Terminal, the workflow checks if [datauri.php](https://gist.github.com/A-G-F/972441b645ff5e57cd05/raw/a461e8793d1d80e4d30f6ec7d280a173a70fc152/datauri.php) is installed and puts it as executable into [/usr/bin](file:///usr/bin) if not present.
 A Terminal window will open, where you have to enter your system administrator password and hit "enter" to continue.

 ###How to use datauri.php in Terminal